Learn More about McCormick Specialized Reporting Institutes

-The Robert R. McCormick Foundation, through its partner The Poynter Institute, invites applications to offer a Specialized Reporting Institute (SRI).
+The Robert R. McCormick Foundation, through its partner The Poynter Institute, funds reporting workshops each year called Specialized Reporting Institute (SRI).
 SRIs meet the growing need to provide journalists and others with subject-specific expertise and practical reporting training on issues or topics in the news.
-An SRI is organized and administered by an SRI host, who plans and carries out the program and related e-learning, to share lessons with a broader audience.

 Each workshop convenes a diverse group of journalists, often from small to mid-sized news organizations, plus educators, for a program lasting about two days.
 (Here are previous SRI topics, hosts and locations, with links to sample agendas.)
-Hosts also work with Poynter and NewsU to produce a live chat or "how to" story on Poynter.org, a NewsU webinar and a page of reporting resources on the topic for NewsU.
+Hosts produce a webinar and a page of reporting resources on the topic for NewsU.

 SRI workshop participants represent all media platforms, and SRI funds cover participants’ travel, lodging and tuition.

 For 2015, McCormick and Poynter sought applications for SRI workshops on the following topics, rated as subjects of keen interest by McCormick and in a survey of editors, news directors and other newsroom leaders:

 - The economy: wage stagnation, joblessness, the new poor, minimum wage, wealth inequality

 - The environment: Water, climate change, weather, clean power, preparing for natural disasters

 - Health care: prices, access, Affordable Care Act

 - Police/community relations: race relations/disparities in enforcement, police use of force